“God Killed God” – How Do Muslims Respond to Christian Atonement?

 “Therefore judge nothing before the time, until the Lord come, who both will bring to light the hidden things of darkness, and will make manifest the counsels of the heart: and then shall every man have praise of God.”
 (1 Corinthians 4:5)

 Satan wants to shut down conversations so that what is buried and hidden is never exposed to light.
 If we never realize our unconscious assumptions are there, we never deal with them, which satisfies our flesh.
-Thus Satan causes the flesh to act up so we get emotional when our creedal positions are challenged and then we aren’t able to actually rationally analyze how our position relates to someone else.
+Thus Satan causes the flesh to act up so we get emotional when our creedal positions are challenged and then we aren’t able to actually rationally analyze how our position comes across to someone else.

 Muslim’s Justice Seems More Correct

-Particularly I commend the Muslim, because he is the man recording and usually he would want to be the one speaking.
-But he lets the Christian man because he has confident he has an answer to it; it is ground that the Muslim thinks he is in the right on.
-And he is correct – from an outside perspective, it doesn’t look good when the Christian says that Allah is unjust because there is no sacrifice.
-Forgiving people without the debt being paid is unjust, the Christian continues.
+Particularly I commend the Muslim, because he is the man recording the video and usually that means he would want to be the one speaking.
+But he lets the Christian man speak because he is confident he has an answer to his point against Islam; it is ground that the Muslim thinks he is in the right on.
+And he is correct – from an outside perspective, it doesn’t look good when the Christian says that "Allah is unjust because there is no sacrifice because forgiving people without the debt being paid is unjust."
 (Point here, if a debt needs to be paid, is the forgiveness actually freely given?)

 The Muslim pounces on this by bringing the issue out of the theoretical and into the practical human ethical realm.
-He says would I need you to kill my son before I could forgive you?
-Is that just?
+He says, "would I need you to kill my son before I could forgive you?
+Is that just?"

 The free thinker, who has not been indoctrinated into orthodox Christianity, is left wondering: why does God need innocent blood?
 This makes God look bloodthirsty.
 It also makes the viewer wonder: why didn't God give the sacrifice sooner then also?
 (This point we address in the booklet, Discarding Augustine's Covenant Glasses to Receive the Latter Rain)